 Just take 2 of the ingredients listed, both the International Agency for Research on Cancer (IARC) and the EPA consider 1,4 Dioxane to be a probable human carcinogen.
 Also, phthalates are a problem chemical highlighted by the President’s Cancer Panel in their 2010 report.

-As someone with Multiple Chemical Sensitivity, I have experienced firsthand how laundry products can create a wide range of negative symptoms in my body.
+As someone with Multiple Chemical Sensitivity, I have experienced firsthand how laundry detergent ingredients can create a wide range of negative symptoms in my body.
 Some of the symptoms I have encountered from laundry detergent are:

 - heart palpitations